Sophie Kamlish

 Sophie Kamlish (born 20 August 1996) is a British Paralympic athlete who competes in sprint events in T44 events.
-She represented Great Britain at the 2012 Summer Paralympics and 2016 Summer Paralympics.
+She represented Great Britain at the 2012, and 2016 and 2020 Summer Paralympics.

 Early life

 Kamlish was born in Camden, London in 1996.
 She was born with a right foot that was severely turned in, for which a splint was fitted to straighten it.
 Despite this her right leg was significantly shorter than her left and when Kamlish was nine her doctors suggested the fitting of a gradual extension frame to lengthen her leg.
 Kamlish was already in significant pain and there was no guarantee that the frame would work so she and her family opted for a below the knee amputation.
 In a 2012 interview, Kamlish stated that it was a good decision.

 Kamlish grew up in Camden in London where she attended Fleet Primary School.
 Her family then moved to Bath, Somerset where she was educated at Oldfield School, before attending a foundation course in illustration at Bath College.